Officials find debris from F-35 fighter jet that crashed in South Carolina after pilot ejected

 NORTH CHARLESTON, S.C.
-(AP) — Authorities have found a debris field from an F-35 stealth fighter jet that crashed in South Carolina after the pilot ejected and parachuted to safety.
+(AP) — The crash site for a stealth fighter jet that went missing during the weekend after its pilot ejected was located Monday in rural South Carolina after the military asked the public for help finding an aircraft built to elude detection.

-The debris field was located in rural Williamsburg County, according to the Marine Corps’ Joint Base Charleston.
-The debris field is about two hours northeast of the base, and residents were being asked to avoid the area while the recovery team worked to secure it.
+The debris field was discovered in Williamsburg County, about two hours northeast of Joint Base Charleston.
+Residents were being asked to avoid the area while a recovery team worked to secure it.

+“We are transferring incident command to the USMC this evening, as they begin the recovery process,” the base posted Monday on the X social media platform.

+Authorities had been searching for the jet since the pilot, whose name hasn’t been released, parachuted to safety into a North Charleston neighborhood about 2 p.m.
+Sunday.
+He was taken to a hospital, where he was in stable condition, Marines Maj.
+Melanie Salinas said.

 It's the third event documented as a “Class-A mishap" over the past six weeks, according to a Marine Corps announcement.
 Such incidents occur when damages reach $2.5 million or more, a Department of Defense aircraft is destroyed, or someone dies or is permanently disabled.